The Two Synod Solution

 approval of their Presbytery and Primary

-Synod (Auburn or Westminster), accept
+Synod (Auburn or Westminster), may accept

 ministerial membership in that church for

-the period of such such service without
+the period of such such service.
+This will

-affecting his or her membership in their
+not affect his or her membership in their

 home Presbytery.
 A minister

-of the word and Sacrament who is
+of the Word and Sacrament who is

 a member in good standing of their